The 5 Best Low-Impact Cardio Exercises for Seniors to Stay Active and Healthy

 Why Low-Impact Cardio is Perfect for Seniors

-These workouts are easy to do at home or outdoor.
-Seniors at there old age, become more lazy due to low energy, muscle mass, and excessive joints issues.
-Senior women suffer more from these conditions after forty years of age.
-Due to hormonal change due to menopause, they suffer bone related issues, most commonly Osteoporosis.
+These workouts are easy to do at home or outdoors.
+Seniors in their old agebecome more lazy due to low energy, reduced muscle mass, and excessive joint issues.
+Senior women are more affected by these conditions after the age of 40.
+Due to hormonal changes due to menopause, they suffer bone-related problems, most commonly Osteoporosis.
 Everyone is advised to do these low-impact cardio exercises.
-They help boost fitness for a healthy and long life.
+They help boost fitness and support a healthy, long life.

 The Benefits of Low-Impact Cardio for Seniors: